Aegires pruvotfolae Fahey & Gosliner,

 It was first

-recorded in Hawaii by Terry Gosliner and was formerly referred to as Aegires citrinus.
+recorded in Hawaii by Terry Gosliner in the 1970s and was formerly referred to as Aegires citrinus.

 mm: Kapalua Bay, Maui;